• Facebook

 About the Speaker

-Most recently, Drs.
-Vockley and Gillingham completed a randomized trial to examine the effects of an odd-chain fatty acid supplement, triheptanion, on myopathy and cardiac function of patients with long-chain fatty acid oxidation disorders.
+Dr. Vockley and Dr. Gillingham completed a randomized trial to examine the effects of an odd-chain fatty acid supplement, triheptanion, on myopathy and cardiac function of patients with long-chain fatty acid oxidation disorders.
 This is the largest randomized controlled trial conducted in these disorders to date and was recently selected for the Garrod award by the Society for the Study of Inborn Errors of Metabolism (SSIEM).
 Dr. Gillingham has also conducted a series of studies examining the etiology of retinopathy in LCHAD and the role of diet in the progression of vision loss.
-Dr. Gillingham has recently been awarded an NIH grant to conduct a larger natural history study of LCHAD retinopathy with a goal of recruiting 44 subjects over the next 2 to 4 years from the INFORM network.
+Dr. Gillingham is currently conducting a larger natural history study of LCHAD retinopathy.

 View All